-Ultraviolet Sanitization Pilot Project (No Update)
+Ultraviolet Sanitization Pilot Project

-The formal agreement between the City of Miami Beach and the University of Miami (UM) for the Ultraviolet Sanitation Pilot Project has been reviewed and executed by the City Manager's Office, and it has been provided to the University of Miami.
-Once the agreement is executed by the University of Miami, the purchase order will be issued, and both parties will proceed with the study.
+The formal agreement between the City of Miami Beach and the University of Miami (UM) for the Ultraviolet Sanitization Pilot Project for street cleaning has been reviewed and executed by the City Manager's Office, and the University of Miami as of August 26, 2025.
+The purchase order was issued on August 28, 2025, and an onsite preparation meeting was held on September 5, 2025.
+Further coordination is taking place to schedule the three separate days for the study to take place.